Mira Zimińska: World War II

 During the German occupation, Zimińska was a member of the Polish Home Army.
 She also wrote anti-Nazi songs for Warsaw newspapermen.
 In 1942, she was arrested and imprisoned in Pawiak Prison.
-After her release (thanks to the efforts of her husband and Adolf Dymsza), she performed in so-called public theaters such as the "Złoty Ulu".
+After her release (thanks to the efforts of her husband and Adolf Dymsza), she performed in so-called public theatres such as the "Złoty Ulu".

-During the Warsaw Uprising she was a nurse in a hospital and performed in the Home Army Front Theater.
-After the suppression of the Uprising she was in a camp in Pruszków, from where she was sent to Tarczyn together with Sygietyński.
-They both re-appeared in Warsaw just after the city was occupied by Soviet and Polish troops.
+During the Warsaw Uprising, she was a nurse in a hospital and performed in the Home Army Front Theatre.
+After the suppression of the Uprising, she was in a camp in Pruszków, from where she was sent to Tarczyn together with Sygietyński.
+They both reappeared in Warsaw just after the city was occupied by Soviet and Polish troops.

 Postwar

-In 1947 her role in the play Żołnierz królowej Madagaskaru (Soldier of the Queen of Madagascar), despite its great success, was Zimińska's farewell to the stage, from which she left at the peak of her fame.
+In 1947, her role in the play Żołnierz królowej Madagaskaru (Soldier of the Queen of Madagascar), despite its great success, was Zimińska's farewell to the stage, from which she left at the peak of her fame.